Oct 15 mins

-Reasons for your entrance into the Malaysian markets
+Reasons to enter the Malaysian markets

-- Malaysia is one of the primary recipients of Foreign Direct Investment (FDI) in the region.
+• Malaysia is one of the primary recipients of Foreign Direct Investment (FDI) in the region.
 In 2019, the majority of the foreign direct investment in Malaysia originated from China, Singapore, Japan, and the United States.

 The government of Malaysia has sought to position Malaysia as a gateway to the Association of Southeast Asian Nations (ASEAN) market by offering various incentives and tax reductions to foreign investors.